Muffins with Greek Yogurt (Fluffy & Protein-Rich)

 The History and Cultural Significance

-• The dish evolved over decades as Greek yogurt became a popular ingredient in the Western world, eventually becoming the beloved version we know today.
+• The dish evolved over decades as baking powder became more common, eventually becoming the beloved version we know today.

-• While many variations exist across different regions, the authentic version maintains a tangy, moist interior that sets it apart from imitations.
+• While many variations exist across different regions, the authentic version maintains a moist crumb and balanced sweetness that sets it apart from imitations.

 Recipe Overview